Print this topic

 Overview of vertigo

-Vertigo could be a sign of a more serious medical condition such as stroke, circulation problems or infection.
+Vertigo is often a symptom of an inner ear disorder, but it could be a sign of a more serious medical condition such as stroke, circulation problems or infection.

 Important

-If you're unsure what to do call your GP.
+If you're unsure what to do call your general practice team.

 Causes of vertigo

-For some people, the cause of vertigo is unknown.
-These are the most common causes of vertigo.
+For some people, the cause of their vertigo is unknown.
+The most common causes of vertigo are as follows.

 Ménière's disease